 Be aware of any changes in your health.

 Regularly check for symptoms of COVID-19, which include:

 - A new cough

 - Shortness of breath

 - Nasal congestion

 These can occur 2 to 14 days after being exposed to the virus.

 Preventative measures are most effective when they are used in conjunction with one another.
-Using a face mask does not mean you do not have to keep a 1- to 2-meter distance from other people, and regularly washing your hands does not mean that you should not clean and disinfect regularly touched surfaces daily.
+Using a face mask does not mean you do not have to social distance, and regularly washing your hands does not mean that you should not clean and disinfect regularly touched surfaces daily.

-While a person may not be showing symptoms, it is still possible for them to spread the virus, and this is why these preventative measures are in place to limit the spread of COVID-19.
+While a person may not be showing symptoms, it is still possible for them to spread the virus, and this is why these preventative measures are so necessary to limit the spread of COVID-19.